cloudlinux/cln-doc/docs/purchase/README.md

 Then click _Add to Cart_.
 This will activate _Cart_ menu in the top right corner of the page.
 To complete your purchase, click _Cart_ icon, you will be redirected to the [Cart](/purchase/#cart) page.
 To remove a purchase from the cart, click _Remove From Cart_ button.

-## ELS for CentOS
+## ELS

 :::tip Note
-Information given in this section applies to all licenses of ELS family (e.g. ELS for Oracle Linux)
+Information given in this section applies to all licenses of ELS family (e.g. ELS for Oracle Linux, ELS for Ubuntu)
 :::

-To buy new ELS for CentOS license(s) go to _Billing → Purchase_.
+To buy new ELS license(s) go to _Billing → Purchase_.
 Here you can see the number of your Server Licenses (used/limits).

 ![](/images/purchaseels_zoom70.png)